-- 45. Any evidence that shows you did not have a purpose or intention of disposing of the land when you acquired it will be relevant.
-This may include: - records from the real estate agent or the financial institution that provided finance for the purchase about why you acquired the property; - proof of a change in your circumstances that led to the sale; - minutes of board meetings; - resolutions of directors or trustees; or - anything else that shows your purposes or intentions in acquiring the property. - 46.
+- 46. Any evidence that shows you did not have a purpose or intention of disposing of the land when you acquired it will be relevant.
+This may include: - records from the real estate agent or the financial institution that provided finance for the purchase about why you acquired the property; - records of discussions with your accountant or financial advisor; - proof of a change in your circumstances that led to the sale; - minutes of board meetings; - resolutions of directors or trustees; or - anything else that shows your purposes or intentions in acquiring the property. - 47.
 Remember that if s CB 6 applies, it does not matter when you sell the property.
 You should keep any relevant documentary evidence about what your purpose or intention in acquiring property was, even beyond the normal 7-year timeframe for keeping tax records.